NVIDIA/NeMo-speech-data-processor/docs/src/index.rst

 2. Share the steps for processing a speech dataset.

 SDP is hosted here: https://github.com/NVIDIA/NeMo-speech-data-processor.
+It's mainly used to prepare datasets for `NeMo toolkit <https://github.com/NVIDIA/NeMo>`_.

 SDP's philosophy is to represent processing operations as 'processor' classes, which take in a path to a NeMo-style data manifest as input (or a path to the raw data directory if you do not have a NeMo-style manifest to start with),